titodamiani/mzmine_documentation/docs/getting_started/main_window_overview.md

 ![Main window](img/main_window.png)

-1. **Data files and feature lists tab**.
-Here you can find the imported data files and processed feature lists.
-Files can be imported by drag-and-drop in the 'MS data files' tab.
+1.  **Datafiles and feature lists tab**.
+Here you can find the imported datafiles and processed feature lists.
+Datafiles can be imported in MZmine by drag-and-dropping them directly in the 'MS data files' subtab.

 2.  **Main content panel**.
-Visualisations such as a raw data overview or a feature list can be viewed here.
-This pane can also contain multiple tabs.
-Every tab can also be opened in a new separate window by right-clicking on the header.
+[Visualization of raw data](../data_visualization/index.md) as well as [processing results](output.md) (e.g., feature lists) can be done in this panel.
+Multiple tabs can be opened in this panel.
+Moreover, tabs can also be opened in separate windows by right-click on the header and 'Open in new window'.

 3.  **Menu**.
-Here you can find methods to import and process your data files and feature lists and visualise the results.
-Furthermore, projects can be saved and preferences can be set.
+Form the menu you can open/save MZmine projects, change software preferences and access alsmost any module present in MZmine.
+Submenus are organized as follows:

+    - Project.
+    - Raw data methods.
+    - Feature detection.
+    - Feature lists methods.
+    - Visualization.
+    - Tools.
+    - Processing wizard.
+    - Windows.
+    - Help.
+    - <span style="color:red">**[TODO: add descriptions]**</span>

+    [//]: # "TODO after Menu cleanup"

 ## Task overview

-Current tasks are displayed and their status and progress are indicated.
-To cancel a running task, right click on it and hit 'Cancel task'.
+The Task overview displays the status/progress of all running tasks.
+Tasks can be canceled by right click and 'Cancel task'.
+The task overview can be arranged as a tab in the main content panel, a separate panel in the main window, or simply hidden.
+To do so, go to '**Windows → Task manager**'.

 ## Page Contributors